-By monitoring and reporting our performance quarterly, we can make effective decisions on performance taking corrective action when necessary.
+By monitoring and reporting our performance quarterly, we can make effective decisions on performance.
 This is to be sure that we meet the needs of the community and deliver value for money services through achieving the targets that have been set.